 JUDGING & AWARDS

 Written and broadcast entries are judged for style, content, objectivity, balance and originality – unless otherwise stated in category descriptions.

 News releases are judged for style, content and originality.

 Photography entries are judged for technical clarity, creativity/originality and audience interest/impact.

 The head judge will make the final decision on the eligibility of entries.
 Ineligible entries will be returned with entry fees.
 All entries submitted by CFWF members will receive a brief written critique from category judges.
 Entries from non-members or third party will not be returned or critiqued, unless the entry wins an award.

 Thanks to the generous support of contributors and sponsors, the three top winners in each category receive a framed certificate and cash award – 1st place (Gold) $300, 2nd place (Silver) $200, 3rd place (Bronze) $100.
-Winners will be announced at the CFWF Awards Banquet on Saturday, September 28, in New Westminster, British Columbia.
+Winners will be announced at the virtual awards ceremony which will take place on Thursday, September 24, 2020.
 CFWF reserves the right to use the entries of the winners in the awards presentation program and for exhibit or display, but not for sale or profit.

 **Winners may also be automatically submitted to IFAJ contests, depending on the criteria for the contest.
 Winning entries in IFAJ contests could earn up to 500 Euros in cash, plus a trophy and certificate.
 Eligible entries may require additional information for entry to the IFAJ contests.
 Winners will be contacted by the CFWF awards coordinator if information is required.

 1. Electronic Media – Video · The Jack McPherson Award